saadmohammad122/GridFlow/README.md

 ![GridFlow Logo](src/resources/logo.png)
 ---

+Note from Ali: The GridFlow project was sponsored by the Vandenburg Space Force Base, and was worked on by three senior project teams.
+I was fortunate enough to work on the final GridFlow team, the StarBreakers.
+We implemented new dynamic components while maintaining the integrity of the code base from previous teams.
+We also created a simple debugging system that would allow new senior projec teams to trace the program through its various stages.
+I am happy to say that we were able to meet all of the deadlines set by out sponsor, and close out the trilogy of GridFlow projects into a usable and friendly program.

 GridFlow is a power grid builder and simulator focused on energy flow.
 This is a Cal Poly Capstone project in partnership with Vandenberg Air Force Base.
 For a detailed behavior and usage description, please visit the [Wiki](https://github.com/hrinn/gridflow/wiki).